-For many people, measures to deal with the coronavirus outbreak have meant a change in working habits, including working from home and working remotely.
-And many learning opportunities – including UNISON’s own member and activist training programmes – have moved online for the time being.
+For many people, measures to deal with the coronavirus outbreak meant a change in working habits, including working from home and working remotely.
+And many learning opportunities – including some parts of UNISON’s own member and activist training programmes – moved online.
 If you’re trying to get up to speed with IT, there are some resources that can help.

 If you want to start with the very basics, Learn My Way talks you through everything, beginning with how to turn your computer on.